CoreMedia/content-hub-adapter-cloudinary/README.md

 # Content Hub Adapter for Cloudinary

 The **content-hub-adapter-cloudinary** extension is providing access to content of a Cloudinary Account via configuration.
 Content stored in Cloudinary is available as an additional tree inside the studio instance after a successful configuration of the content-hub-adapter.
+The types of content working with this adapter are:
+- Images
+- Videos

 ## Versioning